XimTheCookie/WhaproBot/README.md

 *join - Move bot to your VC (mantains queue).

-remove - Remove a track from queue (using an index).
+*remove - Remove a track from queue (using an index).
+(Only works on own requested tracks or on other user's tracks with Admin or DJ permissions).

 queue - Displays the current queue.
 Page option is available to display other pages (when multiple are available).